 The portion of the annuity attributable to the present value of the future benefits to be received by the Collection is recorded in the Statements of Activities and Changes in Net Assets as a permanently restricted contribution in the period the annuity is established.
-There were no such contributions during the years ended July 31, 2014 and 2013.
+During the year ended July 31, 2015, there were two new annuity contributions.
+There were no such contributions during the year ended July 31, 2014.
 On an annual basis, the Collection revalues the liability to make distributions to the designated beneficiaries based on actuarial assumptions.

-The total present value of the liability for future payments of principal at July 31, 2014 and 2013, was \$160,605 and \$179,805, respectively, using discount rates ranging from 3.4% to 7.4% and the applicable mortality tables.
+The total present value of the liability for future payments of principal at July 31, 2015 and 2014, was \$152,628 and \$160,605, respectively, using discount rates ranging from 1.8% to 6.0% and the applicable mortality tables.